ydb-platform/ydb/ydb/docs/en/core/public-talks/_includes/webinars/2023/webinars.md

 {% include notitle [overview_tag](../../tags.md#overview) %}

 This is a recording of a guest lecture in Belgrade University at the faculty of Mathematics.
-In this video we describe reasons why distributed sql databases were create.
-Illustrate a brief history of distributed sql development, which products have appeared first.
+In this video, we describe the reasons why distributed SQL databases were created.
+Illustrate a brief history of Distributed SQL DBMS development, which products have appeared first.

 @[youtube](https://youtu.be/ZFl0F30qsPQ?si=BL7nskNU9BGiTgBe)